revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 Advantages of using TypeScript:

 - Integrates well with React, Vue, and Angular.
 - Is a statically typed language and this makes the code easier to refactor.
-- Is easier to read and access.
-Helps in code maintainability.
+- Is easier to read and access.Helps in code maintainability.
 - Has a powerful type system, including generics.
 - Statically typed programming languages are those in which the type of a variable is known at compile-time instead of at run-time.